Jaredabera/2022-05-05-DC-AUWC-/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to Academic Staff and Staff engaged in Research Works
 </p>
 {% endcomment %}